-The British Beauty Council was founded to represent the voices, opinions and needs of the British beauty industry – from hairdressing to cosmetics, cosmetic surgery, therapy and spa; in education and training; and from formulation to manufacture, supply, logistics packaging, design, retail and media.
-We are a not-for-profit, inclusive organisation that works to engage policy makers and business leaders about the value of British beauty to the national economy, and its key role in the UK’s creative and cultural character.
+The British Beauty Council was founded to represent the voices, opinions and needs of the British beauty industry – from hairdressing to cosmetics, cosmetic surgery, therapy and spa; in education and training; and from formulation to manufacturing, supply, logistics packaging, design, retail and media.
+We are a not-for-profit, inclusive organisation that works to engage policymakers and business leaders about the value of British beauty to the national economy and its key role in the UK’s creative and cultural character.

-Our ambition is to ensure that the beauty industry is recognised and valued at all levels of government, throughout the wider economy and by consumers, as well as supporting a successful, innovative and inclusive British beauty industry.
+Our ambition is to ensure that the beauty industry is recognised and valued at all levels of government, throughout the wider economy and by consumers, as well as to support a successful, innovative and inclusive British beauty industry.
 For further information, contact Helena Grzesk at [email protected]

 - Mental Health Foundation (2019).
 Body Image: How we think and feel about our bodies.
 London: Mental Health Foundation.

 - MHF – National Survey: Opening Participation to Everyone Network (OPEN).
 [Unpublished: May 2011]

 - Real Self (2018) U.K. Aesthetics Interest Survey

 - DH.
 (2013) Review of the Regulation of Cosmetic Interventions.